oschwartz10612/Scanner-Pro-MK3/README.md

 ### How does it work?
 The Scanner Pro acts as a USB host device for barcode scanners and receives the barcode data as a string.
 This string can be manipulated or used for logic in user generated scripts before being spit out back to the computer.
 The ATMEGA32U4 on board acts like a USB client device (i.e. a USB keyboard) and sends the output as keystrokes so it's just like using a keyboard.
+If you would like to order one, please complete [this form](https://forms.gle/WCn4ogD4mPgRPNM47).

 ### Example Use Cases
 - Populate all PXI imaging screen dialog boxes upon the scan of the computer's barcode ID.